 - Suggestions for how to communicate with patrons who are seeing locked posts

 How do I set access to my posts?

 Make a post by selecting New in the Posts section of your left-hand navigation bar.
-On the right-hand side of your post editor, you’ll see the option to make your post Public, visible to All patrons (including patrons not in a tier), or Select Tiers.
+On the right-hand side of your post editor, you’ll find the option to make your post Public, visible to All patrons (including patrons not in a tier), or Select Tiers.

 If you are in our Pro, or Premium platform plans, and want your post accessible only by patrons in specific tiers, choose Select Tiers.
-You’ll see all of your tiers appear.
+You’ll find all of your tiers appear.
 Deselect any Tiers that will not have access –– by default, all Tiers will be selected when you choose Select Tiers.